Ram Rai: Forgiveness

 According to Sikh accounts, by the time of Guru Gobind Singh's time on the gurgaddi, Ram Rai had become remorseful of his actions and asked to meet the 10th guru of the Sikhs, after learning about the exploits of the guru in 1685 at Sirmaur state.
 However, any proposed meeting would have to be conducted in relative secrecy as the masands of Ram Rai were overzealous against any potential reconciliation between Ram Rai and the mainstream Sikhs.
 A meeting between the two is said to have taken place between Dehradun and Paonta Sahib on the banks of the river Yamuna.
+Another version states that the two met on a boat in the middle of the Yamuna river to settle their differences.
 The guru forgave Ram Rai for his past transgressions.
 As a result, it is said Ram Rai left no heir apparent to lead his sect after him.